Sandplay Community Update Regarding Covid-19

 Facilitated by Senior CAST Teachers Bea Donald and Barbara Dalziel.
 Five 3-day training modules will take place in Calgary, AB: complete training will fulfill the 100 theoretical hours requirement for CAST/ISST certification.
 Module 1 will be held in April 2019.

 Facilitated by CAST Senior Teachers Maria Iosue and Olga Lipadatova.
-Two-day workshops, followed by two intensive 5-day modules are offered in Toronto, Ontario: the complete training fulfills 100 theoretical hours required for CAST/ISST certification.
+Introductory workshops, followed by intensive modules are offered in Toronto, Ontario: the complete programme fulfills 100 theoretical hours required for CAST/ISST Certification or CAST Sandplay Practitioner.

 Facilitated by CAST Senior Teacher Sylvia Simonyi-Elmer.
 Two-day training will provide 10 hours of Introduction to Sandplay Therapy allowing to enrol into a certification training.